- How to reset your MacBook or Mac to the original factory settings

 Step 1: Clone your hard drive

-The process of resetting a MacBook to factory settings gets rid of all your data from the Mac. obviously you should transfer data from your old Mac to a new one, but it’s worth making a clone of the whole hard drive and keeping it around for a while.
-The best way to do this is using a program like Carbon Copy Cloner or SuperDuper along with an external hard drive.
+The process of resetting a MacBook to factory settings gets rid of all your data from the Mac.
+Obviously, you should transfer data from your old Mac to a new one, but it’s worth making a clone of the whole hard drive and keeping it around for a while.
+The best way to do this is using a program like Carbon Copy Cloner or SuperDuper along with an external hard drive (both options are now paid-for sadly).
 Choose your main hard drive in the source, and your external hard drive in the Destination.
 Now click on Clone.

 You should be able to boot from the cloned external hard drive.
-To test this reset your Mac and hold down Option during the boot process.
+To test this, reset your Mac and hold down Option when you first boot up your Mac.
 Use the arrow keys on your Mac to select the external drive and tap Enter.
 This cloned drive can be re-cloned back to the main drive if you decide to restore your Mac, or it can be used to access all the original files from your computer after you have wiped the internal hard drive.